I often hear AI coding feels inconsistent or underwhelming. I’m surprised by this because more often than not, I get good results.

 Verify:

-- Use command `make test AuthService` to keep testing just this class
+- Use `make test AuthService` to test just this class

-- Do not run lint checks while iterating as it will take a long time
+- Don't run lint while iterating; it will take a long time

 - I need to hit a code coverage of at least 80%.